 A key question in this regard is whether the resources that are exchanged across a service interface need to also be handled in a RESTful context around the service.
-For example, a decision support provider service might receive a collection of resources on which a decision is required, and use an internal RESTful service to store and access them.
-In this case, it would need to take the resources out of the service context, and use them in a RESTful context, and generally the service would expect to see duplicate resources over time, where versions must be managed correctly.
+For example, a decision support provider service might receive a collection of resources on which a decision is required and use an internal RESTful service to store and access them.
+In this case, it would need to take the resources out of the service context and use them in a RESTful context.
+Generally, the service would expect to see duplicate resources over time, where versions must be managed correctly.
 If the resources to be exchanged over services are also to be exchanged with REST, the metadata will be required to be managed carefully.

 Resource Identity

-All resources have a single identity (the full URL), and a logical id which may be maintained as the resource moves from server to server (see "Managing Resource Identity" for further discussion).
+All resources have a single identity (the full URL) and a logical id, which may be maintained as the resource moves from server to server (see "Managing Resource Identity" for further discussion).
 Since this identity is used by any reference to the resource, it must be maintained when the resource is exchanged so that references from other resources to the one being exchanged can still be resolved.
 In other words, avoid exchanging the resource anonymously whenever possible.

 Related to this, resources are modular units that refer to each other.
 Although resources stand-alone and are each processed independently, it's rarely possible to use a resource to achieve some clinical or business goal without retrieving other referenced resources.
 Any use of resources in a service environment needs to address how these references can be resolved.
 This can be achieved by delegating the reference resolution to a RESTful framework, by ensuring that all the relevant resources are contained in the service call, or by making some service based arrangement by which additional resources can be retrieved.